 Shortcuts for Faster Treat Making

 Most fruits and veggies can be prepped quickly from fresh or frozen and used either raw or cooked by grating or pureeing; however, some need longer prep.
-Pumpkin (squash) is a favourite, and for convenience, we cube, bake, and then freeze it for ready-use.
-Unsweetened applesauce is another quick and convenient option.
-Baby food (check the ingredients for safety) works well as an occasional shortcut to easy treats in fruit, veggie, or even meaty flavours.
+For example, pumpkin (squash) is a favourite.
+For convenience, we cube, bake, and then freeze it for ready-use.
+Unsweetened applesauce is another quick and convenient option instead of making a fresh puree.
+Baby food (check the ingredients for safety) also works as an occasional shortcut to easy treats in fruit, veggie, or even meaty flavours.
+With recent changes in our doggy diet plan, we’ve started keeping lots of ready-use fruit and vegetable purees in our freezer.

 Including Nut and Seeds in Homemade Dog Treats